woodfrog/poly-diffuse/README.md

 ```
 bash scripts/train_guide.sh
 ```
+The training of the guidance network takes less than an hour.

 #### Denoising training
 Then train the denoising network by:
 ```
 bash scripts/train.sh
 ```
 Note that the path to the guidance network trained in the first stage needs to be set up properly with the argument `guide_ckpt`.
+The training takes around 30 hours with 4 NVIDIA RTX A5000 GPUs on our machine.

 ## Acknowledgements